richard-delorenzi/scratch-on-debian/README.md

 scratch-on-debian
 =================

-Scripts to get the Scratch visual programming language working on Debian, using chroot.
+Scripts to get the [Scratch](http://scratch.mit.edu/), visual programming language, working on Debian (using chroot).